t-d-k/LibreCrypt/docs/Linux_volumes.md

 i.e. This is the same as Cryptoloop uses for its RIPEMD-160 hashing, but is extended to produce a key of arbitrary length, by adding multiple "A" characters to the password and hashing, until a key of the required length is obtained.

-DoxBox supports this form of key processing, which can be invoked by selecting the option "Hash with "A"s, if hash output is too short" on the Linux mount dialog.
+LibreCrypt supports this form of key processing, which can be invoked by selecting the option "Hash with "A"s, if hash output is too short" on the Linux mount dialog.

 Note that, under linux, the actual encryption/decryption key can be shown in its hex representation by running "dmsetup table".